tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/colour-channels-get-single.png" />
 </figure>

-Interestingly, if you print the `singlepixel` variable a (negative) integer appears.
+Intriguingly, if you print the `singlepixel` variable a (negative) integer appears.
 This is how Processing stores colours in memory.
 You do not need to understand how this works because there are functions for converting these integer-based data types to more familiar schemes.

 {% highlight py %}
 print(singlepixel) # -248272